When to call 999

-Genuine, life-threatening emergencies includes [but is not limited to]:
+Genuine, life-threatening emergencies include, but are not limited to:

 - Severe bleeding